Olympian Zakir Hussain passes away

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+ISLAMABAD: Olympian Zakir Hussain, former goalkeeper for Pakistan’s national hockey team, passed away on Monday.
+He was 85.
+Zakir Hussain’s funeral prayers were to be held at Gulshan Anwar Masjid, Jinnah Colony, Wah Cantt.Hussain won a gold medal at the 1968 Summer Olympics in Mexico and a silver medal at the 1956 Summer Olympics in Melbourne.

-KARACHI: Former Pakistan goalkeeper Olympian Zakir Hussain has passed away.
-President PHF Brig (Retd) Khalid Sajjad Khokhar, Secretary General Asif Bajwa and the other officials expressed their deepest sympathies on the demise of the legendary Olympian.
-They prayed for eternal peace for the the departed soul.
+President of Pakistan Hockey Federation (PHF) Brig (Retd) Khalid Sajjad Khokhar and Secretary PHF Muhammad Asif Bajwa have expressed deep grief on the death of the legendary Olympian.

+ISLAMABAD: Olympian Zakir Hussain, former goalkeeper for Pakistan’s national hockey team, passed away on Monday.
+He was 85.
+Zakir Hussain’s funeral prayers were to be held at Gulshan Anwar Masjid, Jinnah Colony, Wah Cantt.Hussain won a gold medal at the 1968 Summer Olympics in Mexico and a silver medal at the 1956 Summer Olympics in Melbourne.

-KARACHI: Former Pakistan goalkeeper Olympian Zakir Hussain has passed away.
-President PHF Brig (Retd) Khalid Sajjad Khokhar, Secretary General Asif Bajwa and the other officials expressed their deepest sympathies on the demise of the legendary Olympian.
-They prayed for eternal peace for the the departed soul.
+President of Pakistan Hockey Federation (PHF) Brig (Retd) Khalid Sajjad Khokhar and Secretary PHF Muhammad Asif Bajwa have expressed deep grief on the death of the legendary Olympian.